AtomMaterialUI/material-theme-docs/docs/configuration/other-tweaks-settings.md

 {% include figure.html content="/screens/statusAccentWidget.png" caption="Accent Widget" %}

-**Note:**: This feature has been moved to the status bar directly, by right-clicking on it.
+**Note**: This feature has been merged into the Status bar's context menu as of version 2020.3.
+As a result, it has been removed from the plugin.
-{:class='card-title warn'}
+{:class='card-panel warn'}

 {% include figure.html content="/screens/statusbar.png" caption="Status Bar Toggles" %}